 It is normal for a pre-adolescent or adolescent child to push away from parents and want to assert her own authority.
 That is part of establishing her own identity and is developmentally appropriate.
 But where do parents draw the line between developmentally appropriate behavior and inappropriate acting out?

-Here are a few Warning Signs that indicate the need for intervention on the parent/child relationship:
+Here are a few Warning Signs that indicate the need for intervention:

 Does your daughter treat you with disrespect?